The simple answer is no. Dupuytren’s contracture is a progressive condition, meaning that the symptoms will continue to worsen over time.

 Steroids are incredibly powerful substances that aid in injury recovery and have anti-inflammatory properties.
 These treatments, when injected directly in one of the thickened cords or nodules, seem to be helpful.

-Some physicians have been experimenting with using low doses of radiation to loosen the tissue that has tightened and alleviate the symptoms.
+Some physicians have been experimenting with using low doses of radiation to loosen the tissue that has tightened to alleviate the symptoms.

-There have been some studies of this method that have shown promise in slowing the progress of this condition though more research is needed.
+There have been some studies of this method that have shown promise in slowing the progress of Dupuytren's contracture though more research is needed.

-Finally, the most drastic option on our list.
-Doctors will try to restrict their use of surgery to people with the most severe symptoms, when the use of their hand is highly limited.
+Doctors will only recommend surgery to people with extremely severe symptoms when the use of their hands is highly limited.

-Surgery is a more complete treatment than needling or injections as it completely removes the affected tissue in the palm of your hand.
-The results are generally long lasting, however, surgical patients require extensive physical therapy to regain the movement in their hand.
+Surgery is a more complete treatment than needle aponeurotomy or enzymes injections as it completely removes the affected tissue in the palm of your hand.
+The results are generally long-lasting.
+However, surgical patients require extensive physical therapy to regain movement in their hands.
 The incision can also be quite painful and require a long time to heal.

-In the most difficult cases a second surgery can be needed.
+In the most challenging cases, a second surgery can be needed.
 If the affected tissue is removed and the condition continues to progress, a specialized surgeon will again remove the thickened cords and nodules as well as the skin that is attached to the problematic tissue.
 If this is the case, the patient will require a skin graft to cover and protect the wound.

 This is the most invasive of all the possible treatments and is only used in severe cases.
 It requires a very long recovery period and physical therapy that usually continues for months.

-There is no known cure as of yet, but there are many treatment options out there that are known to bring relief to patients and can delay the progress of the condition.
+There is no known cure for Dupuytren's Contracture, but there are many treatment options out there that are known to bring relief to patients and can delay the condition's progress.

-If you believe you have gotten this disease, talk to your doctor who can recommend a course of action for you to stop your dupuytren’s contracture in its tracks.
+If you believe you have gotten this disease, talk to your doctor who can recommend a course of action for you to stop Dupuytren’s contracture in its tracks.